 When children get too big for a rear facing car seat, then they will need to be placed in a forward facing car seat.
 These seats are generally used for children who are at least four years old.
 The seat must be installed in the back of the vehicle so that the child will be as safe as possible.

-No children who are under one year old or who weigh less than 22 pounds should ever be placed in a forward facing car seat, as this will place them at risk of severe injury or death in the event of an accident.
+No children who are under two years old or who weigh less than 22 pounds should ever be placed in a forward facing car seat, as this will place them at risk of severe injury or death in the event of an accident.

 Criteria for Booster Seats